WEEK 04: Appropriation and African American Music

 • They were often offered unfair contracts which still looked better than their other alternatives to making a living

-• The authorship of songs was sometimes mis-represented, so that white promoters could cash in on the sales and royalties
+• The authorship of songs was sometimes mis-represented, so that White promoters could cash in on the sales and royalties

-The last thing, mis-attribution of authorship, was not so much about the white people stealing creative credit for a song, as about them stealing royalties by being assigned authorship.
+The last thing, mis-attribution of authorship, was not so much about the White people stealing creative credit for a song, as about them stealing royalties by being assigned authorship.
 But it could have both effects, obscuring the true origin of the creative work.

 Chuck Berry, Chess Records, and Alan Freed

-Here’s a not untypical story of how a black artist’s music was appropriated and marketed to mixed audiences in the 1950s.
+Here’s a not untypical story of how a Black artist’s music was appropriated and marketed to mixed audiences in the 1950s.

-• Black musician Chuck Berry wants to break into the mainstream (white) market, and brings his version of a traditional country song “Ida Red” to Leonard Chess.
+• Black musician Chuck Berry wants to break into the mainstream (White) market, and brings his version of a traditional country song “Ida Red” to Leonard Chess.
 Berry calls his version “Ida May.”

 • Chess suggests a bigger beat, new lyrics, and a new title, “Maybellene.”